RahafJaadan/Dog-vs-Cat-Classification-using-Transfer-Learning/README.md

 This project aims to develop an AI model that predicts whether an image contains a cat or a dog.
 The model was built using deep learning, with a focus on improving accuracy and addressing the overfitting issue

 ## Description
-We trained the model using data from 'Kaggle' with images labeled into categories (cats and dogs).
+We trained the model using data from (Kaggle) with images labeled into categories (cats and dogs).
 We encountered challenges in balancing the model’s accuracy between training and testing data.
 To overcome the overfitting problem, we used Pre-Trained Models such as VGG16 and MobileNetV2.

 ## Requirements
 * Python